Jamal Abu-Shamala

-Jamal Abu-Shamala (جمال أبو شمالة; born July 25, 1987) is a Palestinian-American professional basketball player.
+Jamal Abu-Shamala (جمال أبو شمالة; born July 25, 1987) is a Palestinian-American former professional basketball player.
 He played college basketball for the Minnesota Golden Gophers.
 Abu-Shamala played in the NBA Development League for the Sioux Falls Skyforce during the 2010–11 season.

 Abu-Shamala first represented the Jordanian national team and began to play internationally in 2008.
-He joined the Palestine national team in 2011 and has since represented them internationally.
+He joined the Palestine national team in 2011 and later represented them internationally.

 College career

 Abu-Shamala came to the University of Minnesota as a walk-on but earned a scholarship after playing in 30 games and starting 10 games during his freshman season in 2005–06.
 His best season statistically was his sophomore season in 2006–07 when he played in 31 games, started 21 games, averaged 6.5 points per game, and made 44-of-102 three-point attempts.
 He finished his career with 128 games played, 62 starts, 592 points, 270 rebounds, a field goal percentage of 43.2% (203–469) and three-point field goal percentage of 40.1% (106–264).
 His career three-point field percentage ranked him seventh all-time at Minnesota.
 In 2009, Abu-Shamala was named the University of Minnesota's male recipient of the Outstanding Student-Athlete Award for his accomplishments in athletics, academics, leadership and volunteerism.